chrisant996/clink/docs/clink.md

 ### Custom Prompt

 If you want a customizable prompt with a bunch of styles and an easy-to-use configuration wizard, check out <a href="https://github.com/chrisant996/clink-flex-prompt">clink-flex-prompt</a>.
-If you've been disappointed by git making the prompt slow in other shells, try this prompt -- it makes the prompt appear instantly by running git commands in the background and refreshing the prompt once the background commands complete.
+Also, if you've been disappointed by git making the prompt slow in other shells, try this prompt -- it makes the prompt appear instantly by running git commands in the background and refreshing the prompt once the background commands complete.

-A couple of other popular configurable prompts are [oh-my-posh](#oh-my-posh) and [starship](#starship).
+Another popular configurable prompt is [oh-my-posh](#oh-my-posh).

 See [Customizing the Prompt](#customisingtheprompt) for information on how to use Lua to customize the prompt.